lizbethpere/perez-lizbeth-portfolio/FinalProjectIII.md

 I was surprised at the lack of recent data about this topic but at the same time, it makes sense.
 A lot of states were not tracking evictions during the pandemic and others are tracking formal evictions, not informal ones.
 For my visualizations, I tried to include all the necessary information for anyone to understand them.
 I decided to use colors that were easy to understand and that stand out from the overall presentation.
 I liked the features available in Infogram but to my surprise, I was not able to download them because I needed a subscription.
 I had to take screenshots of the graphics and visualization which I did not like because I wanted the visualization to be interactive.
 In the end, I asked friends to look over my work one more time and to my surprise they liked it.
-In my opinion, I think I needed to add more visualizations to make it more impactful.
+I think I needed to add more visualizations to make it more impactful.
 I am still happy with how I was able to put my story together.
 I think with all the feedback provided, my presentation is now easy to navigate and understand.

 ## Link to Final Project